-- 6503 registered (possibility to use the platform without registration) data analysis expert users who can be invited to analyse complex tasks from MMOS projects such as genome assembly, differential gene expression between batchs of samples (treated vs non-treated), protein identification on mass spectrometry based data, metabolites identification on mass spectrometry or nuclear magnetic resonance based data, metagenomics sample analysis, ...
+- 6503 registered (possibility to use the platform without registration) data analysis expert users who can be invited to analyse complex tasks from MMOS projects such as genome assembly, differential gene expression between batchs of samples (treated vs non-treated), protein identification on mass spectrometry based data, metabolites identification on mass spectrometry or nuclear magnetic resonance based data, metagenomics sample analysis, ...Globalement nous sommes au dessus en terme de volume pour l'instant si c'est 1-2 pages.

 6.6 Report on small scale experiment

-Task 6.3 Galaxy platform « objects » development for Citizen Science and gamification.
+Task 6.3 Galaxy platform ‘objects’ development for Citizen Science and gamification.

-The “Galaxy platform” small scale experiment was conducting through 2 different steps: 1/ investigate the creation of a game-based user interface to access Galaxy platform “objects” (scientific datasets, tools, workflows) and 2/ investigate the use of Galaxy as a massively multi-user online scientific platform
+The ‘Galaxy platform’ small scale experiment was conducting through 2 different steps: 1. investigate the creation of a game-based user interface to access Galaxy platform ‘objects’ (scientific datasets, tools, workflows) and 2. investigate the use of Galaxy as a massively multi-user online scientific platform

-1/ Game-based Galaxy user interface (GGUI ?)
+1. Game-based Galaxy user interface (GGUI ?)

-a) A first pure development phasis was corresponding to testing the use of Unity engine to facilitate the creation of game-based graphical user interface to Galaxy scientific platform.
-We demonstrates technical possibilities to interact with Galaxy “objects” such as datasets, tools and workflows.
+a) A first pure development phase was corresponding to testing the use of the Unity engine to facilitate the creation of game-based graphical user interface to Galaxy scientific platform.
+We demonstrated the technical possibilities to interact with Galaxy “objects” such as datasets, tools and workflows.
 Unfortunately, a huge amount of effort will be needed to go further taking into account notably user experience to create a complete new graphical user interface based on this technical Unity-Galaxy bridge.
 Thus, an important collaboration has to be created with game designer and game developer to propose a full project to create such a Unity-based Galaxy interface.
 Thanks to the GAPARS project, first connections have been made.

-b) At a second phasis, we investigated others solutions, with existing complete user interface, who can be used in combination with Galaxy and who can provide a relevant solution to ameliorate manners data literacy is taught.
-To do so, ******Simon

-Based on an existing French Galaxy for ecology platform we have already developed, this small-scale experiment was allowing the build of an access to scientific data, tools and workflows relevant for teachers and their students and a user friendly interface allowing game style development is in progress.
+b) During the second phase, we investigated others solutions, with existing complete user interfaces, which can be used in combination with Galaxy and which can provide a relevant solution to improve manners data literacy is taught.
+To do so, based on an existing French Galaxy for Ecology platform we have already developed, this small-scale experiment allowed us to build an access to scientific data, tools and workflows relevant for teachers and their students and a user friendly interface allowing game style development is in progress.

-interface suitthrough

-autumn 2018, we will work with a team of teachers to identify their needs.
-From this, we will develop a wireframe of the functionalities and graphical user interface to build a first Proof of concept of what we call « Galaxy-bricks»

--workshop with teachers -> needs in terms of data, tools, interface (comparison with excel)

--focus on citizen science (data literacy + ecology + IT/Applied mathematics)+(citizen science = involvement of citizen in the production of data and here we want to test the use of citizen to analyse data) -> Vigie-Nature Ecole
+Four teachers involved in our citizen science programs participated to workshops.
+We provided data from the programs and they could use all the existing software and platforms to start the analysis.
+We asked them to propose activities and to give us example of the difficulties they had during the process.
+Our platform (galaxy-E completed with tools specifically designed for the GGUI) was able to treat all the questions raised during the workshop and has open new possibilities has it will provide access to large amount of data and a powerful tool to analyse data.

+We then focused on the user experience to propose an innovative gamified user-friendly interface and scenarios.

+The gamified interface and scenarios increase the interest of the participants and lift some of the common constraints linked with data literacy education such as complex tools, long formation of the teachers and stimulate the interest for the students and participant as they can directly interact and ‘play’ with the data.
+The ease of use allows teachers of fields where the of computer is rare to rapidly adapt and to build bridges between fields.
+Data collection and input can be done during ecology class and data analysis during mathematics and the output of these analysis can be used again in ecology class.

+We investigated different existing solutions in order to test a first version of our platform and reduce the time needed for the development.
+We compared Scratch, BioBlocks, WAVE, Galaksio and NGPhylogeny.